Strophox/tetro-tui/README.md

 | `a` `d` | `←` `→` |
 | `←` `→` | `z` `x` |

-Frequent advice I saw, "Choose what feels best for you", which sounds about right.
-*(\*though some mentioned one should **not** hammer ` spacebar ` for hard drops, the only button the Guideline suggests for this action.)*
+Frequent advice I saw was: "choose what feels best for you", which sounds about right. :P *(\*though some mentioned one should **not** hammer ` spacebar ` for hard drops, though it's the only button the Guideline binds to this action.)*

 ## Menu Navigation